wikfeldt/julia-for-scicomp/content/development.rst

    Pkg.add("Example")
    Pkg.status()

-The status command shows the version of the Example package installed in our new ``Project.toml`` file.
+The status command shows the version of the `Example` package installed in our new ``Project.toml`` file.
 What does this file contain?
 Try printing it through the Julia shell by typing ``;`` followed by ``cat example-project/Project.toml``.

-We can also see that there's another file in the ``example-project`` directory called ``Manifest.toml``.
+We can also see that there's another file in the ``example-project`` directory called ``Manifest.toml``...

 .. callout:: ``Project.toml`` and ``Manifest.toml``